Marcel Granollers

 Marcel Granollers Pujol ([məɾˈsɛl ɣɾənuˈʎes puˈʒɔl]; [maɾˈθel ɣɾanoˈʎeɾs puˈʝol]; born 12 April 1986) is a Spanish professional tennis player.
+He reached a career-high doubles ranking of world No. 1 on 6 May 2024, becoming the second Spanish man to achieve the feat (after Emilio Sánchez Vicario in 1989).
+He is a Grand Slam champion at the 2025 French Open and at the 2025 US Open with Horacio Zeballos.
+He also has a career-high singles ranking of No. 19 achieved on 23 July 2012.

-He reached his career-high singles ranking of world No. 19 in July 2012, and his career-high doubles ranking of world No. 4 in February 2013.
-Granollers has won four ATP singles titles and 24 doubles titles, including the 2012 ATP World Tour Finals.
-He has also reached the men's doubles finals at the 2014 French Open, the 2014 and 2019 US Open, and the 2021 Wimbledon Championships.
+Granollers has won 36 ATP titles, 4 in singles and 32 in doubles, including also the 2012 ATP World Tour Finals in doubles with compatriot Marc López.
+Additionally, Granollers also has 5 runner-up finishes at the 2014 French Open & 2014 US Open with López, at the 2019 US Open, at the 2021 & 2023 Wimbledon Championships with Zeballos.

 Personal life

 Granollers' brother Gerard is also a tennis player, and they have won five Challenger doubles titles together.

 Career

 2006: Breaking top 200

 Granollers made the first round of the Wimbledon tournament in 2006, but lost to Andrei Pavel.
 In the qualifying rounds, he beat Stéphane Robert, Konstantinos Economidis and Marco Chiudinelli.

 2007: Breaking top 150

 In 2007, Granollers won the Naples and Rome Challengers for doubles with Flavio Cipolla, and the Maspalomas Challenger for doubles with Marc López.
 At the 2007 French Open, he made the second round of the men's doubles tournament with Feliciano López before they lost in three close sets to the number 4 seeds Fabrice Santoro and Nenad Zimonjić, who won 7–5, 1–6, 6–4.
 He lost at the French and Wimbledon Championships both times in the second round of qualifying for the main draws.